ApurbaKumarMajumder/Backend_Development/README.md

     If we use it outside a function, no matter if it is enclosed in a block or not, it will give the variable global scope.

+    Note: var do allow redeclaration.

 ## 2. let

     Whenever we initialise a variable with let, it always gets the scope of enclosing Block.

-    let will not let you do redeclarations.
+    If we declare, let outside any block, then it doesnot get complete global scope.

+    Note: let will not let you do redeclarations but reassignment is fine. if you initialize a variable with let outside anyblock, then also it will not become accessable completely in the global scope, but if you do with var, it will be.

+## 3.